-I have always had a strong interest in holistic health, probably in part because of my family background; health and healthcare were just a part of our family culture.
+I have always had a strong interest in holistic health, probably in part because of my family background.
+My dad was a hospital CEO and my mom was a nurse and nursing professor which made health and healthcare a part of our family culture.
 The more involved I got in studying psychology and eventually practicing as a counselor, the more convinced I was that our overall health is really driven by the intersection of physical, emotional and spiritual health.

 What is your educational background and career history?

 I did my undergraduate work at Concordia College in Moorhead, MN, graduating with a double major in psychology and health.
 Then, I moved to Grand Forks to go to UND for my master’s in counseling.
 My original plan was to go on for my doctorate in clinical psychology, but I ended up doing my internship for my master’s at what is now known as the Community Violence Intervention Center (CVIC) in Grand Forks.

 What is the best thing about your job?

 The best thing about my position is the joy that comes from helping donors to connect their passions to the needs of the world.
 As we think about holistic health, one of the things we are learning is that generosity is actually healing for both parties.
 We typically just think about the person whose life is touched by generosity, the one who is helped by resources given, but the experience can be just as helpful and healing for the donors.
 We have a human need to give and being part of helping others through generosity can be a huge part of our overall emotional and spiritual health.